Skip to content

 Configuration

 • In case of a newly flashed board, a Wifi access point (AP) will be created.
-Go to your Wifi settings on your computer and find the new Wifi AP (starts with MoonBase, MoonLight or ESPSvelteKit)
+Go to your Wifi settings on your computer and find the new Wifi AP (starts with MoonLight)

-• If the board AP is not showing up in your WiFi list it might be helpful to fully erase the board (vscode 👽, Erase flash)
+• If the board AP is not showing up in your WiFi list it might be helpful to fully erase the board before flashing (vscode 👽, Erase flash)

 • Connect to the AP (no password needed), a captive portal will show with a welcome screen.